kubermatic/docs/content/kubermatic/main/architecture/concept/kkp-concepts/applications/application-definition/_index.en.md

 ### Git Repositories

-KKP supports three types of authentication for git repositories: Userpass, Token, and SSH-Key.
+KKP supports three types of authentication for git repositories:
+* `password`: authenticate with a username and password.
+* `Token`: authenticate with a Bearer token
+* `SSH-Key`: authenticate with an ssh private key.

 Their setup is comparable:

 1. Create a secret containing our credentials